-The following table sets forth certain information regarding the ownership of our Common Stock by (1) each director and director nominee of EOG, (2) each "Named Officer" of EOG named in the "Summary Compensation Table" in the "Executive Compensation" section below and (3) all current directors and executive officers of EOG as a group, in each case as of February 28, 2015.
+The following table sets forth certain information regarding the ownership of our Common Stock by (1) each director and director nominee of EOG, (2) each "Named Officer" of EOG named in the "Summary Compensation Table" in the "Executive Compensation" section below and (3) all current directors and executive officers of EOG as a group, in each case as of February 29, 2016.
 Under Rule 13d-3 under the Exchange Act, a person shall be deemed to be the beneficial owner of a security if that person has the right to acquire beneficial ownership of such security within 60 days.
-April 29, 2015 is the date 60 days from February 28, 2015, the date for which ownership is reported in this table.
+April 29, 2016 is the date 60 days from February 29, 2016, the date as of which ownership is reported in this table.